rrealmuto/OoT-Randomizer/README.md

   * “Enable Specific Glitch-Useful Cutscenes” has been renamed to “Glitch-Useful Behaviors” and also controls whether the water in the well is present as adult
   * New “Shuffle Blue Warps” setting
   * New “Mutually Exclusive One-Ways” setting which makes the hint area restriction apply to one-way entrances of different types
-  * New “Vanilla” option for the “Shuffle Songs” setting
   * New “Shuffle Other Items” setting which can be disabled to generate vanilla seeds, only shuffle entrances, etc. (Currently not compatible with Master Quest)
   * New “Mixed Pools Tournament”, “Triforce Blitz”, and “MW Season 3 (WotH)” hint distributions
   * New `goal-count` and `playthrough-location` hint types (based on [Elagatua's `Dev` branch](https://github.com/Elagatua/OoT-Randomizer/tree/Dev))